Chicago Premises Liability Lawyer | Chicago Premises Liability Law Firm

 If you have suffered an injury on another person’s premises, you may be entitled to compensation for your injuries.
 A Chicago injury lawyer can help guide you through the process of gaining compensation for the losses that you incurred as a result of your injury or accident on another party’s premises.

 What Is Premises Liability in Chicago, IL?

 According to Illinois law, the person(s) who is in control of the property (premises) is the individual or group who currently occupies and controls access to the premises.
 Even if you are not the property owner, you may be liable for incidents that occur on a property where you reside if you control who is invited onto the property.

 The legal obligations that a property owner owes to other persons within the boundaries of the owner’s property are protected under premises liability in Illinois.

 Invitations to a property are granted to visitors from property owners, managers, and staff.
 There are three common types of visitors.

-- Invitees: any individual invited onto a property in order to conduct business with the property owner, manager, and/or staff.
+- Invitees: any individual invited onto a property to conduct business with the property owner, manager, and/or staff.

 - Example: contractors, business associates, groundskeepers

-- Licenses: any individual invited onto a property on for social purposes.
+- Licenses: any individual invited onto a property for social purposes.

 - Example: family, friends, neighbors